-I think my dog LULU is hyperactive or has some kind of disorder.
+I got this call from a client.
+I think my dog LULU has some kind of disorder.
 It doesn’t matter how long of a walk we go on, when she comes home she goes absolutely bonkers.
 She runs around like we haven’t just walked/run for 2 miles, sometimes longer.
 She jumps on us grabbing our clothes, taking off into the yard doing the zoomies, digging, barking, basically going ballistic.
 What’s up with that?

 I’ve written several blogs on signs of stress in dogs which you can find on my blog pages, here: www.dogdecoder.com.
 Learning the signs of stress in dogs is step one.
-However, many people aren’t reading these signs so when the dog hasn’t been understood they will accelerate the signs with behaviors that are most often disturbing to us and definitely to the dog.
-However, dogs need to release their stressful energy and do so in many ways.
+However, many people aren’t reading these signs, so when the dog hasn’t been understood they will accelerate the signs with behaviors that are most often disturbing to us and definitely to the dog.
+However, dogs need to release their stressful energy and we need to help alleviate their stress, NOT punish them.
+What happens when we don’t is that the behaviors increase and may escalate into a bite.

 Behaviors that dogs do when they’ve hit their threshold and to release stress are these: